w3c/wai-curricula/content/content-author/images.md

 Students should be able to:

+* explain how people with disabilities rely on equivalent, quality text alternatives (including short and long descriptions) for complex images to understand the image content
 * write short, succinct, and clear descriptions for complex images that:
   * identify the image
   * include reference to the alternative long description for the image
-* provide long descriptions for complex images that help understand and process the image contents via:
+* provide equivalent, long descriptions for complex images that help understand and process the image contents via:
   * additional blocks of content in the same page
   * separate pages containing the long descriptions
-* collaborate with designers and developers to provide:
-  * alternative data visualizations for complex images, including text descriptions,data tables, and other graphical representations
+* provide alternative data visualizations for complex images, including text descriptions,data tables, and other graphical representations
 * identify related requirements for designers and developers to ensure:
   * appropriate contrast ratios for complex images and descriptions
   * reliable identification of short and long descriptions for complex images